AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 A user can add a Row, and then define the data in each of the cells created for the Grid's Field in that row.

 A Grid has a list of Blocks, each Block has a list of Rows.

 >  Every class with a `PB` suffix is mean it's generated in protobuf format.
-You could check the [protobuf document](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf) out if you interested in how the protobuf classes generated.
+You could check the [protobuf document](https://appflowy.gitbook.io/docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf) out if you are interested in how the protobuf classes are generated.

 ![file : grid.plantuml](../../../..//uml/output/grid.svg)